Nucleon Isovector Axial Form Factors: Parameterization of , and the extraction of and

-To ensure that the form factors satisfy the expected $1/Q^4$ perturbative behavior in the limit $Q^2 \to \infty$, sum rules can be imposed as done in Ref.~\cite{Rajan:2017lxk}.
+To ensure that the form factors satisfy the expected $1/Q^4$ perturbative behavior in the limit $Q^2 \to \infty$, sum rules can be imposed as was done in Ref.~\cite{Rajan:2017lxk}.
 However, to obtain the behavior near $Q^2=0$ from six or ten data points with $Q^2_\text{max} \approx 1\, \GeV^2$, we choose to make fits without the sum rules~\cite{Jang:2019jkn}, i.e., to not increase the weight of the larger error high $Q^2$ points by imposing the sum rules.
 The $z^1$ and $z^2$ fits to $G_A(Q^2)$ from the $\Ssim$ strategy are shown in Fig.~\ref{fig:GA-GP-zexp-ALL-simA}.
-The resulting bare axial charge $g_A\equiv G_A(0)$ and the charge radius squared $\expv{r_A^2}$ from the $z^{2}$ fits are shown in Fig.~\ref{fig:gA-rAsq-comp}, and the data summarized in Table~\ref{tab:Qsqfit-gA-1} in Appendix~\ref{sec:EnsembleResults}.
+The resulting bare axial charge $g_A\equiv G_A(0)$ and the charge radius squared $\expv{r_A^2}$ from the $z^{2}$ fits are shown in Fig.~\ref{fig:gA-rAsq-comp}, and the data are summarized in Table~\ref{tab:Qsqfit-gA-1} in Appendix~\ref{sec:EnsembleResults}.
 From these data and the $z$-expansion fits, we conclude the following:

-\begin{itemize} \item There is agreement in results between $z^2$ and $z^3$ in all cases.
-To account for the small curvature observed in the data shown in Fig.~\ref{fig:GA-GP-zexp-ALL-simA} and yet avoid overparameterization, we will present final results with the $z^2$ truncation. \item The errors in the data from the two physical mass ensembles $a09m130W$ and $a06m135$ are large and underscore the need for higher statistics. \item Results for both $g_A$ and $\expv{r_A^2}$ from both $\Sfour$ and $\Ssim$ analyses overlap and increase in value as $M_\pi \to 135$~MeV.
-This increase is correlated with the decrease in the mass gap of the $N \pi$ state.
-A smaller mass gap gives larger ESC. \end{itemize} We take the final results from the $\Ssim$ strategy in which a simultaneous fit is made to all five correlators and the form factors come closest to satisfying the PCAC relation as shown in Fig.~\ref{fig:PCAC}.
+\begin{itemize} \item There is agreement in results between $z^2$ and $z^3$ fits in all cases.
+To account for the small curvature observed in the data shown in Fig.~\ref{fig:GA-GP-zexp-ALL-simA} and yet avoid overparameterization, evaluated using the Akaika Information Criteria (AIC)~\cite{1100705}, we will present final results with the $z^2$ truncation. \item The errors in the data from the two physical mass ensembles $a09m130W$ and especially $a06m135$ are large and underscore the need for higher statistics. \item Results for both $g_A$ and $\expv{r_A^2}$ from both $\Sfour$ and $\Ssim$ analyses overlap and increase in value as $M_\pi \to 135$~MeV.
+This increase is correlated with the increasing ESC of the $N \pi$ state. \end{itemize} We take the final results from the $\Ssim$ strategy in which a simultaneous fit is made to all five correlators and the form factors come closest to satisfying the PCAC relation as shown in Fig.~\ref{fig:PCAC}.
+This is a 2-state fit and we find that stable 3-state fits require higher statistics.
+Thus, with the current data, we do not have a reliable way of estimating the systematic uncertainty associated with possible residual ESC.

-The analysis of $g_A$ from the forward matrix element is postponed until Sec.~\ref{sec:charges}.
+The analysis of $g_A$ obtained from the forward matrix elements is postponed to Sec.~\ref{sec:charges}.